Richard Eyre: 2010–present

 His production of Noël Coward's Private Lives starring Kim Cattrall and Paul Gross opened at the Music Box Theatre on Broadway in November 2011 following a run in Toronto.
 He directed The Dark Earth and The Light Sky for the Almeida Theatre, and The Pajama Game for the Chichester Festival Theatre.
+In 2012, he directed Henry IV, Part I and Part II as part of the BBC's The Hollow Crown series.
+In November 2013, he once again won the Evening Standard Award for Best Director for Ibsen's Ghosts at the Almeida Theatre.
+This production moved to the West End.